 - Sharing is Caring!
-If you’re traveling with friends or family, split a meal or dessert so you can get a taste without winding up too full.
+If you’re travelling with friends or family, split a meal or dessert so you can get a taste of all the goodness without winding up feeling too full.

 Unfortunately, the only tried and true method to eliminate hangovers is to just drink less, but if you are going to have a few (or more!) here are some tips: